wp-plugins/all-in-one-wp-security-and-firewall/readme.txt

 = Comment SPAM Security =
 * Monitor the most active IP addresses which persistently produce the most SPAM comments and instantly block them with the click of a button.
 * Prevent comments from being submitted if it doesn't originate from your domain (this should reduce some SPAM bot comment posting on your site).
+* Add a captcha to your wordpress comment form to add security against comment spam.

 = Regular updates and additions of new security features =
 * WordPress Security is something that evolves over time.
 We will be updating the All In One WP Security plugin with new security features (and fixes if required) on a regular basis so you can rest assured that your site will be on the cutting edge of security protection techniques.